-This World War II poster was not created to provide women with a positive image of what it was to be at work.
+This World War II poster wasn’t created to provide women with a positive image of having a job.
 Well before the War, many women were working outside of the home.
 The need for a double income was already a fact of American life in the late 19th century.

 Rosie was about making factory work more acceptable to homemakers and women who would otherwise be in clerical positions.
 She wasn’t asking women to rethink their place in society: that’s a modern interpretation of this image.
 In 1942, Rosie just wanted women to participate in the less glamorous aspects of war production.

-This image manages to insert itself into the viewer’s consciousness, but only as the embodiment of the the United States.
-Yesterday’s message (Army recruitment) has lost out to this old white man’s imposing and memorable finger and expression.
+In this image, yesterday’s message of recruitment has lost out to this old white man’s imposing and memorable finger and expression.
 This Uncle Sam now represents how we see our government, like a demanding old codger of Western European descent who wants a cut of our earnings every April.
 Like a parental figure of sorts?
 Definitely keeping an eye on us.